Ilyes512/WPF/README.md

 Version
 =======
 This theme uses the latest Foundation (4.0.8) and works on the latest Wordpress version (3.5.1).
+The current WPF version is v0.1.4.

 Useful links
 =============